 Effective questioning begins with careful planning to ensure the right approach is taken.
 This involves considering the audience and the context in which questions are being posed.
 Open-ended questions often encourage more detailed responses, allowing for a deeper understanding of the subject matter.
 Conversely, closed questions can be useful for gathering specific information or confirming details.
-The balance between these formats can significantly affect the flow of dialogue and the quality of information exchanged.
+The balance between these formats can signifEstablishing clear goals and deadlines for each study session can help ensure accountability.
+Assigning specific tasks to each member can also encourage everyone to contribute and stay committed toicantly affect the flow of dialogue and the quality of information exchanged.

 Clarity is paramount in crafting questions that promote engagement.
 Phrasing should be straightforward to avoid confusion.
 Unambiguous language helps participants interpret questions as intended, fostering more meaningful interactions.
 Tailoring questions to the knowledge level of the audience also enhances understanding.
 Using examples or scenarios can aid in contextualising questions, making them more relatable and easier to answer.
 This adaptability ensures that queries resonate with respondents, ultimately leading to richer discussions.